Learn how to start or grow a handyman business

 basic painting tools

-Even though I avoid painting because it’s not very profitable, I still have basic painting tools if it ends up being part of another project.
+Even though I avoid painting because it’s not very profitable, I still have basic painting tools if painting becomes part of another project.

 1. Handheld paint bucket